makrai/notes/baroni10-distributed-memory-corpus-sem-cl.md

       generating typical properties of concepts
 2. performance on a large battery of semantic experiments
   * in nearly all test sets our best implementation of DM (TypeDM) is \ge SOTA
-  * often towards (or at) the top of the state-ofthe-art ranking
+  * often towards (or at) the top of the SOTA ranking
   * Where other models outperform TypeDM by a large margin, there are reasons
     * rivals have been trained on much larger corpora, or they rely on special knowledge resources, or on sophisticated machine learning algos